 How to Check the Status of Your Tax Return

-You should be able to check the status of your tax refund roughly 72 hours after your receive confirmation form the IRS that they have received your tax refund via E-File.
-You will need to wait at least 3 weeks if you mailed in your tax return.
-The best way to check the status of your federal tax refund is to visit the Where’s My Refund page at the IRS website, or, call 1-800-829-1954, or 1-800-829-4477, or 1-800-829-1040 and inquire about your tax return status with an IRS a customer service representative.
-Note that the IRS only updates tax return statuses once a week, on Wednesdays.
+You should be able to check IRS tax refund status roughly 24 hours after your receive confirmation form the IRS that they have received your tax refund via E-File.
+You will need to wait at least 4 weeks if you mailed in your tax return.
+The best way to check the status of your federal tax refund is to visit the Where’s My Refund page at the IRS website.